 Live video is a huge trend on Facebook.
 Your law firm can take advantage of this with a tour of your office or a Q&A to improve engagement.
-When not doing live videos, however, keep your videos short, ideally under a minute or so since that is the optimal length to maximize engagement.
+When you’re not filming live videos, however, keep your videos short, ideally under two minutes since engagement tends to fall off sharply after the two-minute mark.
 Keep in mind that most users will watch the Facebook videos on their mobile devices, so opt for a square video as that will most effectively fill a mobile screen.

-In an era where clients come first, you need to tailor your law firm’s content to what your audience is interested in.
+In an era where clients come first, you need to tailor your law firm’s video content to what your audience is interested in.
 Videos are perhaps the most engaging type of content on social media which means you’re missing out on visibility if you’re not using videos to promote your firm.
 Video production may seem daunting, but you can easily record yourself on your smartphone and promote your message across social channels.

 Need help incorporating video into your law firm’s social media strategy?
 We help lawyers and law firms drive engagement, grow their brand, and generate leads through strategic video marketing.
 Contact us today to discuss your video marketing objectives and the ways in which we can help.